ucw9q/restful-api-design-guidelines/README.md

 * Determine the relationships between resources
 * Decide the resource name schemes based on types and relationships
 * Decide the resource schemas
-* Attach minimum set of methods to resources
+* Attach a minimum set of methods to the resources

 ## Resource Modelling
 Resource modelling is an exercise that establishes your API’s key concepts.
 Before diving directly into the design of